learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 Create the association between the models.

+Each Heroine has one power.
+Many Heroines can have the same Power.

 After you've set up your relationships, you should be able to run `rake db:seed` without errors, and confirm in console that the heroines and powers have been created with the proper relations.

 ![Showcasing the basic heroines and powers routes](heroines_and_powers.gif)